 Mr. Khan has also developed expertise and enagaged in the advisory activities in the legal, policy and regulatory framework for e-commerce.
 Mr. Khan has developed a deep understanding of key issues with particular reference to guidelines and model laws framed/adopted by United Nations Commission on International Trade Law (UNCITRAL).
 Mr. Khan represented Pakistan at the 50th session of UNCITRAL held at Vienna during July 2017, wherein UNCITRAL Model Law on Electronic Transferrable Records was adopted.
 He is currently advising Ministry of Commerce, Government of Pakistan in connection with devising policy frame work for e-commerce in Pakistan in line with the guidelines and model laws framed/adopted by UNCITRAL.
 His firm is one of the contributors of Business for etrade development – a private sector arm of the “UNCTAD-led etrade for all initiative” to help developing country governments, international agencies, and leading donors optimize public policies and aid allocations for ecommerce development and cross-border ecommerce worldwide.

-Mr. Khan has recently attended 4th Ecommerce Week (April 16th– 20th, 2018) at Geneva organized by United Nations Conference on Trade and Development (UNCTAD).
+A few months earlier, Mr. Khan attended 4th Ecommerce Week (April 16th– 20th, 2018) at Geneva organized by United Nations Conference on Trade and Development (UNCTAD).
 His firm had also co-organised a session with UNCTAD in ecommerce week with the title “Public-Private dialogue to drive ecommerce”.
 He had also moderated this session comprised of six high profile panelists from public and private sectors from various countries who brought with them self-experienced success stories of public and private dialogue for the promotion of ecommerce and for offering solutions to ecommerce problems.
 He also had the opportunity to speak as panelist in three other sessions wherein he highlighted the upcoming trends of ecommerce relating to online platforms, women’s empowerment through digitalization, finding common ways to promote financial inclusion and ecommerce in different cultures around the world.

 In the areas of Antitrust & Competition (merger & acquisition, cartels & restrictive agreements, monopolies and abuse of dominant positions), he has been providing advisory services to clients and suggesting ways and means to comply with the relevant legal provisions of the prevalent law (Competition Act 2010), protecting their interests through invoking the provisions of the law and pleading their cases before the Competition Commission of Pakistan to avoid any likely adverse action against his clients.
 He has also been pleading and defending his clients in cases of appeals before Competition Appellate Tribunal.